 証拠品《新聞記事・1》を |

 Commentary: In the final game when the player returns to Wright & Co.
-Law Offices after visiting Kurain village, the game automatically engages the following sequence:
+Law Offices after visiting Kurain village, the game automatically starts the following dialogue:

 June 20